YeOldeDM/lets-godot-roguelike/posts/step-1-setup.md

   ```
-I've added plenty of comments to the code to remind myself of what a particular chunk of code is really doing.
-Get into the habit of commenting your own code, as thouroughly or sparsely as you feel you need to.
+I've added plenty of comments to the code to verbally illustrate what a particular chunk of code is really doing.

 ![][step1scene]
 *Here is a screenshot of the main scene of our game.*